esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

 As you can see, computation of the hypervolume of 100 points and below is pretty fast, even when facing a 10-dimensional problem.
 When you're designing your own experiment, be wary that the worst case complexity of hypervolume algorithms is exponential.

-Although the hypervolume indicator is the most common metric, as it measures the quality of given pareto front.
-Many multiple-objective optimizers require slightly different measure, that evaluates the quality of given individual within population.
+Although the hypervolume indicator is a very common quality indicator for pareto fronts, many multiple-objective optimizers require a slightly different figure that evaluates the quality of a given individual within the population.
-This is resolved by computing the exclusive contribution of given individual to the population, and in most cases boils down to eliminating the individual that contributes the least.
+This is resolved by computing the exclusive contribution of a given individual to the population, and in most cases boils down to eliminating the individual that contributes the least.
-For that reason, we would also want to make sure that **least_contributor** method is usable in practice, which resulted in the following experiment:
+For that reason, we would also want to make sure that the **least_contributor** method is efficient, which resulted in the following experiment:

 .. image:: ../images/tutorials/hv_lc_runtime_plot.png
   :width: 850px